 All submissions will be reviewed and selected by the SandScript staff of WRT 162, Literary Magazine Workshop.
 The class is responsible for the entire process, from seeking submissions to the final product.

-The staff will reach out to artists and authors by mid-March 2022 to work closely on any edits that may be needed.
+The staff will reach out to artists and authors in early April 2023 to work closely on any edits that may be needed.

 Student identities remain anonymous throughout the selection process in order for the staff to remain unbiased when experiencing each piece; works are identified to staff only by A number.